-A student can request to have an official transcript sent to an institution or employer by completing a transcript request.
+A student can request to have an official transcript sent to an institution or employer by placing a transcript order through the National Student Clearinghouse at https://tsorder.

+studentclearinghouse.org/school/welcome.
 No official transcript will be released until all financial obligations to Mitchell have been met.